 Source: Quran 26:109

-His Seerah (biography) further testifies to his sincerity.
-A notable example is when the Quraysh offered him leadership positions and wealth to abandon his mission, which he refused.
+His Seerah (biography) confirms his sincerity.
+A key example is when the Quraysh offered him leadership and wealth to stop his mission, but he refused.

 Reference: Quraysh negotiates with the prophet